Broker-Dealers and Sales Representatives

 - Mortgage broker-dealers: Entities that limit their business to transactions in notes, bond, or evidence of indebtedness that are secured by real estate mortgages and deeds of trust.
 Mortgage broker-dealers are represented by salespersons referred to as mortgage sales representatives.

-With whom do broker-dealers and sales representatives have to become licensed?
+With whom do broker-dealers and sales representatives have to become licensed/registered?

-- Broker-dealers and sales representatives licensed pursuant to the Colorado Securities Act must be licensed with the Division.
+- Mortgage broker-dealers and mortgage sales representatives must be licensed with the Division pursuant to the Colorado Securities Act.

 Central Registration Depository (CRD) Information